Jsalcedo19/Connect4/PROPOSAL.md

 ## Psuedocodes:
 - Creating a 2D array to represent the game board
 - Implementing functions to handle player moves and turn switching
+- Implement a function to detect horizontal, vertical, and diagonal winning conditions.
 - Developing a function to check for winning conditions
 - Using DOM manipulation to update the visual representation of the game board
 - Adding event listeners to handle user interactions